FGRibreau/if-exp/README.md

 }
 ```

 While in JavaScript, conditional expressions can be achieve using ternary operators.
-Multiple conditions are sometimes hard to read:
+Multiple conditions are sometimes hard to read using ternary:

 ```javascript
 var res = condition ?  'result 1' : (secondCondition ? 'result 2' : (thirdCondition ? 'result 3' : 'result 4'));